Grigorios Spandidakis: Life

 In early March 1967, in view of the oncoming legislative elections in May which the right-wing National Radical Union was widely expected to lose, preparations began for implementing the plan, and Spandidakis postponed a planned visit to the United States.
 Nevertheless, Spandidakis was caught by surprise by the outbreak of the military putsch of 21 April 1967, which the group of mid-level officers around Papadopoulos initiated without waiting for authorization by the King and the Army leadership.
 He was at first arrested by the putschists who replaced him with Odysseas Angelis, but quickly agreed to assist them.
 His acquiescence was a crucial factor in allowing the coup d'état to unfold smoothly: he used his authority to persuade the acting CO of the III Army Corps, Brigadier Orestis Vidalis, that the coup was sanctioned by the King, and prevented Vidalis' formation, the most powerful in the Hellenic Army, from descending upon Athens.

 The putschists initially planned to name him Prime Minister, but were persuaded by the King to appoint a civilian, the judge Konstantinos Kollias, instead.
 In the new government, Spandidakis was thus appointed Deputy Prime Minister and Minister of National Defence.
 When King Constantine II tried to overthrow the junta on 13 December 1967, Spandidakis was on a NATO summit.
 He supported the failed attempt, and was dismissed from his offices.

 After the fall of the junta in 1974, he was tried and condemned to life imprisonment for his role in the coup d'état, but released on grounds of ill health.

-He died in Athens in 1996.
+He died at his home in Papagou, on 28 January 1996, at age 87.